 If your AV company is simply providing production hardware and services, and streaming will be through Webex Events Streaming by Restream, refer to the guidelines previously mentioned.

 If you haven't contracted an AV company yet, and you're ready to select a venue, ask the venue about their internet capabilities and pricing before you sign the contract.
 The following recommendations are based on customer feedback.
 Your exact needs may be lower or higher depending on the size of your event and the AV company you choose:

 Event App/Mobile App

 If internet connectivity goes down or becomes unavailable, the Web App won't work for attendees.
 Many Webex Events features will still work on Mobile in a degraded state.

-Anything that relies on an internet connection, such as an external link, an embedded video on a Sponsor profile, or a PDF a user might want to download won't be available.
+Anything that relies on an internet connection, such as an external link, an embedded video on a Sponsor profile, or a downloadable PDF won't be available.
 Most text aspects of the event such as Agenda information, speaker and sponsor profiles, and the Overview will still be visible if attendees need information.
 Fully online or user interaction elements such as live streams, the Game feature, and the Wall feature won't work, and some images may not load.

 If your Onsite kiosk iPads lose venue hard line internet connectivity, the routers that come in your Onsite kit have a SIM card to fall back on.
 If the routers can't pick up a cell signal, you can still print badges without interruption!
 However, until you restore internet connectivity, you can't refresh attendee data on iPads.
 This means that any changes you make to attendee data in the Webex Events Platform won't be reflected on badges.

-Now that you know about internet speed requirements, check out our allowlist article so you can set your attendees up for success in joining your event.
+Now that you know about internet speed requirements, check out our allowlist article so you can set your attendees up for success when joining your event.

 Questions?
 Chat Us or Email email@example.com